-The ownCloud Client supports the ability to exclude or ignore certain files from the synchronization process.
-Some system wide file patterns that are used to exclude or ignore files are included with the client by default and the ownCloud Client provides the ability to add custom patterns.
+The ownCloud Desktop App supports the ability to exclude or ignore certain files from the synchronization process.
+Some system-wide file patterns that are used to exclude or ignore files are included with the Desktop App by default and the ownCloud Desktop App provides the ability to add custom patterns.

-By default, the ownCloud Client ignores the following files:
+By default, the ownCloud Desktop App ignores the following files:

-- Files matched by one of the patterns defined in the Ignored Files Editor. - Files starting with .sync.db, .sync.db, .csync_journal.db, .owncloudsync.log, as these files are reserved for journalling. - Files with a name longer than 254 characters.

-- The file Desktop.ini in the root of a synced folder. - Files matching the pattern conflict- unless conflict file uploading is enabled. - Files matching the pattern (conflicted copy unless conflict file uploading is enabled. - Windows only: Files containing characters that do not work on typical Windows filesystems (\, /, :, ?, , ", >, <, |). - Windows only: Files with a trailing space or dot. - Windows only: Filenames that are reserved on Windows.
+- Files matched by one of the patterns defined in the Ignored Files Editor. - Files starting with .sync\.db\, .sync\\.db\, .csync\journal.db\, .owncloudsync.log\, as these files are reserved for journaling. - Files with a name longer than 254 characters. - The file Desktop.ini in the root of a synced folder. - Files matching the pattern conflict- unless conflict file uploading is enabled. - Files matching the pattern (conflicted copy unless conflict file uploading is enabled. - Windows only: Files containing characters that do not work on typical Windows filesystems (\, /, :, ?, \, ", >, <, |). - Windows only: Files with a trailing space or dot. - Windows only: Filenames that are reserved on Windows.

-If a pattern selected using a checkbox in the Ignored Files Editor, or if a line in the exclude file starts with the character] directly followed by the file pattern, files matching the pattern are considered.
+If a pattern selected using a checkbox in the Ignored Files Editor, or if a line in the exclude file starts with the character ] directly followed by the file pattern, files matching the pattern are considered.